Architecture

 mcp-manager,POST /api/mcps, or the MCPs UI tab).
 No code changes. - Scheduled tasks put

-agent.run(prompt)on a cron (schedulerMCP,/api/scheduled-tasks, oropenagent task add). - Channels / bridges are WebSocket clients of the Gateway (
+agent.run(prompt)on a cron (schedulerMCP,/api/scheduled-tasks). - Channels / bridges are WebSocket clients of the Gateway (

 BaseBridgesubclass, ~150 lines) — adding a new platform never touches the core.